 Fig. 6.
 Summary of individual kernel overheads (in microseconds).
-A description of each measured type of overhead and individual histograms are provided in Appendix E. The overall costs per lock acquisition are given in Table II, as computed using the analysis derived in [6, ch.
+A description of each measured type of overhead and individual histograms are available in [7].
+The overall costs per lock acquisition are given in Table II, as computed using the analysis derived in [5, ch.
 7].